vinay-hebb/vinay-hebb.github.io/README.md

 2. To visualize decision regions along the depth of the decision tree

 Note that
-1. Below formulation is reproduced from [here](https://scikit-learn.org/stable/modules/tree.html#mathematical-formulation) for illustration and to show the extension of the definition
+1. Below formulation is reproduced from [here](https://scikit-learn.org/stable/modules/tree.html#mathematical-formulation) for illustration and to show how impurity definintion is extended
 2. I tried my best to keep the text minimal (wherever it is self-explanatory) so that the article is concise.
 3. The definition of node impurity is expanded as mentioned in the [Node impurity vs Tree depth figure](#node-impurity-vs-tree-depth-figure) subsection.